 A: Employers in California may require an employee to use available sick leave during PDL.
 If an employer does not require its employees to use available sick leave during PDL, the employees may use it at their discretion.
 An employers may not require its employees to use vacation or paid time off, but employees may use vacation or paid time off at their discretion during PDL.

 Q: Are Employers in California required to continue their employee’s health coverage during PDL?

 A: Yes.
 In California, Employers are required to pay for the continuation of an employee’s group health coverage (if employees are covered by the Employer) for all four months of the PDL.

 Q: Do employees in California lose seniority or benefits if they take PDL?

-A: No. In California, employees will not lose seniority or benefits while taking PDL.
-If the Employer allows employees to accrue seniority and/or benefits while on other temporary disability leave or during sick or vacation leave, then the employees will continue to accrue seniority and/or benefits while on PDL.
+A: No. Employees in California will not lose seniority or benefits while taking PDL.
+If an employer allows its employees to accrue seniority and/or benefits while on other temporary disability leave or during sick or vacation leave, then the employees will continue to accrue seniority and/or benefits while on PDL.

 Q: What happens if an employee in California is still experiencing a pregnancy disability after her four months of PDL are up?

-A: In California, if an employee has completed her four months of PDL, she may be eligible for leave under CFRA and she is still entitled to “reasonable accommodation” under FEHA, which may include additional time off from work.
+A: If an employee in California has completed her four months of PDL, she may be eligible for leave under CFRA and she is still entitled to “reasonable accommodation” under FEHA, which may include additional time off from work.